-Mission: The Center for Support and Intervention (CSI) promotes student well-being and success by providing holistic and collaborative support to students in distress, through assessment of needs, identifying barriers to access, and connection to campus and community resources.
+Center for Support and Intervention (CSI): A non-clinical case management office providing support to students in navigating life stressors and connecting to resources to meet their needs.
+The mission is to promote student well-being and success by providing holistic and collaborative support to students in distress, through assessment of needs, identifying barriers to access, and connection to campus and community resources.
+Students can be referred for support from either the Center for Support and Intervention or TRACS, depending on the concern, via one form.